 By Vadel Shivers, M.S., R.D.

-- Start small.
-Use a smaller plate for meals to help ensure you keep portions of food in check.
+- Start small – Use a smaller plate, saucer, or bowl for meals to help ensure your keep portions of food in check.
 Or place a handful of one item in a beverage napkin to focus on one portion at a time.

 - Value veggies – Vegetables, such as carrot sticks, cucumber slices, bell pepper pieces, or zucchini sticks offer an assortment of phytochemicals and antioxidants which can help protect your immune system.
 Aim for at least three servings daily.

-- Look for low calorie liquids – Choosing water, caffeine-free unsweet herbal tea, coconut water, or beverages without added sugar can help keep your appetite under control and provide a sense of fullness.
-This can help prevent overeating.
+- Look for low calorie liquids – Choosing water, caffeine-free unsweet herbal tea, coconut water, or beverages without added sugar can be hydrating, help keep your appetite under control, and provide a sense of fullness.

-- Fit in Fiber.
-Simple appetizers and side dishes that are made with high fiber foods can provide a sense of fullness and may be lower in calories.
+- Fit in Fiber – Side dishes or appetizers like pear salads, oatmeal-peanut butter energy bites, or bean dips can provide a sense of fullness and may be lower in calories.

-- Decadent dips.
-High calorie fruit and vegetable dips can be a quick source of calories without appearing overwhelming.
+- Decadent dips – High calorie fruit and vegetable dips can be a quick source of calories without appearing overwhelming.
 Greek yogurt or hummus dips flavored with olive oil, avocado oil, turmeric, basil, or garlic may wake up your taste buds.

 - Pack in Protein – Almonds, walnuts, pumpkin seeds, low fat cheese cubes, and deviled eggs all can provide protein and some fat.
 Seek sources that are more natural and have minimally been processed.

-- Full bodied beverages.
-Eggnog can provide calories and can help get you in the mood for the holiday season.
+- Full bodied beverages – Eggnog can provide calories and help get you in the mood for the holiday season.
 Sparkling fruit juice can provide a good non-alcoholic substitute for champagne and can awaken flat taste buds.

-- Crunch on crackers.
-Whole grain crackers can provide a crunch and some fiber.
+- Capture the crunch – Whole grain crackers and granola can provide a crunch and some fiber.
 They pair well with a lot of dips, Greek yogurt, or cheeses.
-Because of their size, they may not visually be overwhelming and can encourage eating.
+Because of their size, they may not visually be overwhelming and can encourage intake.

-- Snack on schedule.
-Eating small amounts of food frequently through the day can prevent skipping meals especially if you don’t have the urge to eat.
+- Snack on schedule – Eating small amounts of food frequently throughout the day can prevent skipping meals, especially if you don’t have the urge to eat.
 Timing meals and snacks can help you meet nutrition requirements and goals.